chrisesharp/roguelike/README.md

 (You may have to let "node" accept incoming network connections)

 However, all monsters in the game are run as separate microservices.
 You need to set the `ENV` variable `export ROLE="MONSTERS"` before running `npm start` in another shell.

+You can start various parts of the service using the following values for `ROLE`:

+- `MONSTERS` starts just the monster bots
+- `FRONTEND` starts just the web frontend
+- `BACKEND` starts just the connection server and cave
+- `SERVER` starts the frontend and backend

+If no value is set for `ROLE` then the default behaviour is to start everything.

+## DEBUGGING

+You can set the `ENV` variable `DEBUG` to `true` to switch on verbose logging.

 ## Connect to the server from a browser